stevemcghee/stevemcghee.dev/content/videos/reliable-apps-kubernetes.md

 # Build Reliable Applications with Kubernetes and Istio

-A guide to building reliable applications using Kubernetes and Istio.
+A deep dive into building reliable applications using Kubernetes and Istio.

 {{< youtube "hGQQf8keyCw" >}}

 ## Abstract

-This talk explores how to build reliable applications using Kubernetes and Istio.
-We discuss practical approaches to implementing reliability patterns, service mesh capabilities, and best practices for running applications in production.
+Steve McGhee and Ameer Abbas explore the intersection of reliability engineering with Kubernetes and Istio, demonstrating how these technologies can be leveraged to build and maintain reliable applications at scale.

 ## Resources